Serrowxd/Crypto_Graph/README.md

 **For the initial chunk of the project, I will be hitting the API manually from the front-end, the back-end server logic will be added at a later date**

+### How to use it

+`npm run scss` - starts the scss watcher, compiles everything from scss into css.

+`yarn start` - starts the react local server

+### Future Dated

+Move all SCSS from `styles.scss` into separate files, re-import into the main for clean style management.

 ### Logic Breakdown

 Since this is going to be a happy place for me while I work on this, I'm going to store notes here.